 - DFX Audio Enhancer software (boosts the quality and level of audio files)

 - A comfortable computer seat (transcribers spend many hours on the computer)

-How does Transcription Pay?
+How does Transcription Work Pay?

 Pay is calculated per audio hour (60 minutes of transcribed audio).
 For starters, the pay may range from 15$ to $20 per audio hour.
 The rates increase gradually through $40 to $50, $60 or even higher.
 This depends on the audio quality, level of experience, and type of account.

-Where To Get Legitimate Transcription Work
+Where to Find Legitimate Transcription Work:

 There are tens of transcription accounts.
 To apply for an account with any of them, you must possess the skills mentioned herein, read the style guides of individual accounts, meet the requirements they need, and finally complete a test, if required.

 This list highlights the popular transcription accounts, plus what they pay: